oholiab/vrhackspace/README.md

   time which is an enormous pain when navigating in vim.
 Equally, I've disabled cursor keys which is awful for bash.
 This is the price of MVP ;) It's next on the list
+- There are almost certainly some keycodes missing - I've been adding these as I find them
 - Screen updating is slow.
 This could very well be a limitation of irrlicht, hence why this is both proof-of-concept and "Mark I"...
 The engine may not be suitable.
 That said, if you can work with transatlantic latency, you should be